meltcloud/terraform-provider-meltcloud/examples/elastic-capacity-example/README.md

 ## Running

-This is a two-phase apply because Cilium and the elastic capacity cannot come up until at least one machine has joined the machine pool (the cluster's API is otherwise unreachable).
+This is a two-phase apply because Cilium and the elastic capacity cannot come up until at least one machine has joined the machine pool (otherwise cilium and kubevirt never come up).

 **Phase 1** — create the cluster and machine pool: